-Our profession is full of benefits and offers us the ability to make an honest living.
-But it doesn’t come without risks.
 Whether you’re a new driver, or have hundreds of thousands of miles under your belt, we all want to be safe and healthy for years to come.
-Check out these tips for some simple ways you can protect yourself on the road.
+Here are some tips of simple ways you can protect yourself on the road.

 Spending hours in a truck every day can cause serious posture problems and bad habits over time.
-It’s easy to pick up bad habits, such as slouching or letting our shoulders roll forward.
+Habits such as slouching or letting our shoulders roll forward.

-One of the best things you can do to reduce these risks is to talk with your doctor, or a physical therapist about ways you can minimize these problems.
+You can talk with your doctor or a physical therapist about ways you can minimize these problems.
 Some truckers use back support seat cushions, and even posture correction braces to help maintain neck and spine health.